 Here are a few ways to ensure that you as a parent are doing it right -

 - If all else goes smoothly, your baby's first feed can take place straight after birth.
-Making sure you both are comfortable is key.
+Make sure you both are comfortable.
 Getting your baby 'latched on' right means you’re bound to be at ease, and your baby will get a good feed too.

 - You may need to support your breast from underneath with your hand, but make sure you don’t have your fingers near your nipple or areola as you could prevent your baby getting a good mouthful of breast milk.

 - Don’t try to 'post' your nipple into your baby's mouth - it's 'baby to breast' not 'breast to baby', so bring your child on when their mouth is wide open.

 - Even at this early stage, the way the baby feeds from your breast is very important.
 If it's not done right, breast-feeding can make you sore and lead to an unsatisfying feed for your baby.